xianniu-plus/xianniu-plus/docs/en-US/guide/transitions.md

 ## Fade

-:::demo We have two fading effects: `el-fade-in-linear` and `el-fade-in`.
+:::demo We have two fading effects: `xn-fade-in-linear` and `xn-fade-in`.

 transitions/fade